Texas Raiders

-Texas Raiders was an American Boeing B-17 Flying Fortress, a B-17G-95-DL built by Douglas-Long Beach.
-In 1967, it was purchased by the Commemorative Air Force’s Gulf Coast Wing "Texas Raiders" group, which maintained and flew the aircraft out of Conroe-North Houston Regional Airport in Conroe, Texas.
+Texas Raiders was an American Boeing B-17 Flying Fortress, a B-17G-95-DL built by Douglas Long Beach.
+In 1967, it was purchased by the Commemorative Air Force's Gulf Coast Wing "Texas Raiders" group, which maintained and flew the aircraft out of Conroe-North Houston Regional Airport in Conroe, Texas.
 The aircraft was destroyed on November 12, 2022, by a mid-air collision with a P-63 Kingcobra at an air show at Dallas Executive Airport, Texas, that killed all five occupants and the P-63 pilot.

 History of the aircraft

 Early history

-The plane was built in 1944 by Douglas Aircraft Corporation at the Long Beach, California, plant under license from Boeing.
+The plane was built in 1945 under license from Boeing by Douglas Aircraft Corporation at its plant in Long Beach, California.
 One of the last 20 B-17s built by Douglas, it was delivered to the U.S. Army Air Forces as B-17G-95-DL 44-83872 on July 12, 1945.
 On July 21, 1945, all 20 were transferred to the U.S. Navy to serve as PB-1W patrol bombers.
 44-83872 was assigned the U.S. Navy Bureau of Aeronautics Number (BuNo) 77235.

 The Navy used PB-1Ws as the original Airborne Warning and Command System or AWACS aircraft, as well as for electronic countermeasures, anti-submarine warfare and hurricane hunters.
 The Navy sealed up the bomb bay doors and installed 300 USgal wing-mounted drop tanks and the AN/APS-20 Seasearch radar equipment in a bulbous housing below the former bomb bay.
-Radio direction finder (RDF), instrument landing system (ILS), and long range navigation (LORAN) was also installed at this time.
-It was not painted, but waxed to prevent corrosion, and kept its original Browning M2 machine guns.
+Radio direction finder (RDF), instrument landing system (ILS), and long-range navigation (LORAN) were also installed at this time.
+The aircraft was left unpainted, but waxed to prevent corrosion, and kept its original Browning M2 machine guns.

 In January 1955, the PB-1W was phased out in favor of the new Lockheed PO-1W and WV-2 (naval versions of the EC-121 Warning Star) based on the Lockheed Constellation.
-BuNo 77235 was flown to Litchfield Park, Arizona, and placed in flyable storage status until officially retired from naval service on August 25, 1955, with 3,257 hours flying time accrued.
+BuNo 77235 was flown to Litchfield Park, Arizona, and placed in flyable storage status until officially retired from naval service on August 25, 1955, with 3,257 hours flying time.

-Aero Service Corporation bought BuNo 77235 for $17,510 on October 1, 1957.
-The plane was registered as N7227C and used as an aerial surveying platform in locations ranging from Alaska to Central America to the North Sea.
-On January 12, 1965, the plane was used as a backdrop at the retirement ceremony of General Curtis LeMay.
-It was operated by Aero Service Corporation until it was sold on September 22, 1967.
+Aero Service Corporation bought BuNo 77235 for $17,510 ($ today) on October 1, 1957.
+Registered as N7227C, the plane flew aerial survey missions from Alaska to Central America to the North Sea.
+On January 12, 1965, it was used as a backdrop at the retirement ceremony of General Curtis LeMay.
+Aero Service Corporation sold the plane on September 22, 1967.